vpelss/imok_wp/README.md

 - You may edit the pages, but if you remove the [shortcode](s) you may break some of the page functions
 - enable users to register accounts in wp
 - disable posts in wp. set all registrations to subscribers
+- check that the IMOK send email is a valid email adress to send from, found in settings

 ## Liabilty